ashley190/T4A2-deployment-exercise/README.md

 **Search group page**
 ![Search group](docs/website_screenshots/search_group.png)
 Groups can be looked up by keyword or postcode.
-Keyword searches.
+Keyword searches for matching words in group name, group description and/or group location.
+Search results will only show groups where user is not a member.

 **Group details page**
 ![Group details](docs/website_screenshots/group_details.png)